 This VFS does have file system transparency, making it interoperable with wa-sqlite’s OPFS VFS.

-There is also another option using Emscripten’s WASMFS.
+There is also another option using Emscripten’s WasmFS.
 It uses similar mechanisms, but has additional restrictions, so I would not recommend it over the OPFS VFS.

 opfs-sahpool